rht-labs-events/summit-lab-2018-doc/scenario0/README.md

  :
 ```

-If a default node selector is not defined at the project level, it will use the one from the openshift master config:
+If a default node selector is not defined at the project level, it will use the one from the OpenShift master config:
 ```
 > ssh root@master1.example.com
 > cat /etc/origin/master/master-config.yaml | grep defaultNodeSelector